 |Last School:||2nd year|

-In his final season at New Hampshire (2013), Bassett helped guide the Wildcats to a 12-5-1 finish.
-UNH advanced to the semifinals of the America East Tournament, eventually falling to Hartford in penalty kicks.
+In his final season at UNH (2013), the Wildcats finished 12-5-1 and advanced to the semifinals of the America East Tournament, but eventually fell to Hartford in penalty kicks.
 It marked the second year in a row that New Hampshire was eliminated from the conference championship on PK's as the 2012 Wildcats advanced to the AE title game, only to lose to UMBC in a shootout.

 While at UNH, Bassett helped mentor four NSCAA All-Northeast Region Team players, six America East All-Conference selections, four All-Rookie players and three All-Academic picks in addition to the 2013 America East Goalkeeper of the Year.

 Bassett also worked with Seacoast United (Hampton, N.H.) both on the boys and girls sides.
 In 2012-13, he was heavily involved with the Junior Academy, as well as the U18 U.S. Soccer Developmental Academy team.
 In 2013-14, he was the head coach of the U16 Boys Premier team, as well as a U10 Girls Junior Academy group.

 No stranger to the Atlantic 10 Conference, Bassett also spent three seasons as an assistant coach at his alma mater, the University of Massachusetts.
 There, his responsibilities included organizing training sessions, scouting opponents, recruiting nationally and internationally, video editing, alumni relations, organizing and running youth camps and goalkeeper training.

 During his tenure at UMass, Bassett coached three All-New England players, nine Atlantic 10 All-Conference selections and five Academic All-Conference student-athletes.